typedb/typedb-docs/09-schema/03-rules.md

 ### Advanced Usage

-When inferring relations, it is possible variabilise any part of the `then` of the rule.
-For example, if we know we wanted a rule to infer many differt types of relations, we could propose a rule such as:
+When inferring relations, it is possible to variabilise any part of the `then` of the rule.
+For example, if we know we wanted a rule to infer many different types of relations, we could propose a rule such as:

 <div class="tabs dark">